open-contracts/proof-of-id/README.md

 ### How to improve

-If you are a developer, here's how you could improve the contract to provide better privacy: using the ideas of [tornado.cash](https://tornado.cash), it is possible to disconnect the _personalID_ that reveals a user's personal info (which we previously just called ID) from a separate _accountID_ that they tie to their account.
-They would still only be able to create one accountID, but others will not be able to tell which accountID belongs to which ID.
+If you are a developer, here's how you could improve the contract to provide better privacy: using the ideas of [tornado.cash](https://tornado.cash), it is possible to disconnect a `personalID` that reveals a user's personal info (which we previously just called `ID`) from a separate `accountID` that users tie to their account.
+They would still only be able to create one accountID, but others will not be able to tell which `accountID` belongs to which `personalID`.
 Here's how the magic works:
 - 1] when verifying their _personalID_, the enclave also generates two random numbers called `accountID` and `secret` and computes _voucher=hash(accountID, secret)_.
 - 2] the enclave tells the their `accountID` and `secret`, and generates an oracle proof of _personalID_ and _voucher_
 - 3] the user publishes the oracle proof containing their `personalID` and `voucher`, that some volunteer with an Ethereum account (who could be incentivzed via [OpenGSN](https://opengsn.org/)) will submit to the contract.